Easy Vanilla Tea Cake Cookies

 - Combine the butter and sugar in a stand mixer or with a handheld mixer; beat until creamy, about 3 minutes.
 Then add the egg and vanilla; mix until combined.

-- In a small bowl whisk together the flour, baking soda, cream of tartar and salt.
-Add the dry ingredients into the butter mixture and mix well.
+- In a small bowl, whisk together the flour, baking soda, cream of tartar, and salt.
+Add the dry ingredients to the butter mixture and mix well.

-- Shape the dough into balls, roll in granulated sugar, and transfer to the prepared baking pan.
+- Shape the dough into balls, roll in additional granulated sugar if desired, and then transfer to the prepared baking pan.

 Recommended Products